wyang19a/tic-tac-toe-client/README.md

 ### Working on this first project

 It was great opportunity to get used to coding and JavaScript.
-I had lots of fun digging through online resources and working with colleagues to come up with a solution when I'm stuck.
-I got to learn simple anatomy of a single page application running on JavaScript, and how to interact with a RESTful API using Ajax.
+I had lots of fun digging through online resources and working with colleagues to come up with a solution to debug a problem.
+I also got to learn simple anatomy of a single page application running on JavaScript, and how to interact with a RESTful API using Ajax.
 Writing simple game logic was also very fun too.
 It was very interesting to see how other people came up with different solutions for the it.

 ### Wireframe
 ![wireframe](./assets/images/wireframe.png)